CeBiDa/ECG-Format-Converter/README.md

 ### Desktop app (GUI)

-1. Grab the executable for your OS from the [Releases](https://github.com/CeBiDa/ECG-Format-Converter/releases) page (or run `python ui.py`).
+1. Download the executable for your OS (Windows/MacOS/Linux) from the [Releases](https://github.com/CeBiDa/ECG-Format-Converter/releases) page (or run `python ui.py`).
 2. Select an **input** folder or single file.
 The app scans it immediately and shows a per-format count.
 You can also drop a file or folder anywhere on the window.
 3. Select an **output folder** and the target **format** (CSV, XML, DICOM, HL7 aECG, WFDB, MATLAB, or ASC).
 4. Tick the **filter pipeline** steps you want.
 Under **Sampling**, tick *Input sampling rate* and pick (or type) the rate to read CSV/ASC files at — the panel tells you how many of the selected files need it — and enable **resampling** if needed. **Anonymize** removes ID, name, and birth date.